iwasahighwayman/my-white-whale/README.md

 The lighting unit is operated by three "AA" batteries, at 4.5 Volts total.

-In order to wrap around the two outdoor columns, plus across the span, i needed a total of three LED lighting units.
+In order to wrap around the two outdoor columns, plus across the span, I needed a total of three LED lighting units.

 I wondered: how long can three batteries last with LED lights steady-on for six hours each day.